 My kids love everything Titanic: books, puzzles, youtube videos… So I came up with a Titanic Math Game, a cooperative board game that uses their fascination with boats and sinking to teach some math skills, a sense of time, even a bit of spelling and writing if they choose to write things down.
-The extra bonus is that they don’t play against each other (because who wants to listen to the cries of a child who lost).
+The extra bonus is that they don’t play against each other.
 In this game, there are no losers (and no tears), so everyone wins.

 Titanic Math Game

 - A pencil